 • Motiv8 also continues to be a major player in high school football in the state of Hawaii with its presenting sponsorship of the nationally televised Polynesian Bowl featuring the nation’s top football players including every nationally ranked Polynesian player in America, Hawaii High School all-star game - Life Champions Bowl and the scholarship generating GPA Showcase Hawaii.

 • In 2018, the Motiv8 Foundation launched the Ardel Deppe Community Football Coach Award.
 The award recognizes three Hawaii football coaches (one top winner) from any level of play who best exemplify Marcus’ grandfather’s spirit of going the extra mile and giving back to the community.
 The winners all receive Riddell equipment allowances with the winner receiving $10,000 in equipment value.

-• He is the oldest son of Toa and Alana Mariota.
-His younger brother, Matthew, is a tight end at Oregon.
+• Marcus is the oldest son of Toa and Alana Mariota.
+His younger brother, Matthew, is a tight end/wide receiver at Oregon.

 • Mariota credits much of his athletic success to playing soccer in his youth.
 By the time he was eight years old, he was wearing a soccer jersey with the number 8, and he has kept the jersey number ever since then.

 • During his time in Eugene, Mariota became a fixture at the Boys and Girls Club of Emerald Valley, spending time on a weekly basis with kids at the center.
 For his efforts in the community, he was awarded with the inaugural Play It Forward Award at the 63rd Annual Oregon Sports Awards in June 2015.

 • The Honolulu, Hawaii, native was selected by the Titans in the first round (second overall) of the 2015 NFL Draft.